Replay System

 Algorithm Steps:

-- Sort nodes by entry time (tin)
+root_idxis included; deduplicate input nodes. - Sort nodes by

 def build_steiner_tree(nodes: list[int]) -> dict[int, list[int]]:

-# Insert LCAs between consecutive nodes
+# Insert LCAs between consecutive nodes (sorted by tin)

-full = nodes_sorted[:]
+full = nodes.copy()

-for i in range(len(nodes_sorted) - 1):
+for i in range(len(nodes) - 1):

 Time Complexity: O(k log k) where k is the number of nodes to connect.